Keeping your cat's digestive system healthy

 Choosing the right foods for your cat's healthy digestive system

 Whether you think your cat has digestive problem or not, it’s always worth asking your vet for advice on the best food for them.
-There are a wide range of highly digestible cat foods available to suit the specific needs of each pet – from indoor cats with lower energy requirements to kittens with typically sensitive stomachs.
+There are a wide range of highly digestible cat foods available to suit the specific needs of each pet – from indoor cats with lower energy requirements to kittens that are particularly vulnerable.

 1 The Cat Encyclopaedia, 2017, Royal Canin, p254